realChesta/plymouth-pokemon/README.md

 ## Configuration

-There are multiple variables that can easily be adjusted to tweak the functionality of the script:
+There are multiple variables in the script that can easily be adjusted to tweak its functionality:

 * `PICK_RANGE` is the range of National PokeDex numbers to be included in the Pokemon selection.
 * `ICON_LOCATION` determines where the the folder containing the icons is located.